Australian Government Bureau of Meteorology

 North Tropical Coast and Tablelands District Forecast

 Partly cloudy.
-Areas of morning fog.
-Slight (20%) chance of a shower in the south, near zero chance elsewhere.
-Light winds.
-Daytime maximum temperatures 25 to 31.
+Slight (30%) chance of a shower along the coastal fringe this morning.
+Near zero chance of rain elsewhere.
+Winds easterly 15 to 25 km/h.
+Daytime maximum temperatures 26 to 33.

 Fire Danger: High

 Sun protection 8:10am to 4:10pm, UV Index predicted to reach 15 [Extreme]

 Mostly sunny.
 Slight (30%) chance of a shower along the coastal fringe, most likely in the evening.
 Near zero chance of rain elsewhere.
 Winds easterly 15 to 25 km/h.
 Overnight temperatures falling to between 15 and 21 with daytime temperatures reaching 27 to 34.

 Mostly sunny.
 Winds easterly 15 to 25 km/h.
 Overnight temperatures falling to between 16 and 21 with daytime temperatures reaching 28 to 34.